Decomposition of the Wave Manifold into Lax Admissible Regions and its Application to the Solution of Riemann Problems: The Wave Manifold and Hugoniot Curves

 Parametric equations for Hugoniot curves in\ \ $z$,\ \ $t$,\ \ $Y$\ \ coordinates are obtained by replacing\ \ $\widetilde{U}$,\ \ $\widetilde{V}$\ \ and\ \ $X$\ \ into equations in (\ref{eq:KL}), by their values in terms of\ \ $z$,\ \ $t$,\ \ $Y$\ \ and solving the system with respect to\ \ $t$\ \ and\ \ $Y$.
 We get:

-{ From the expression of $Y$ in (\ref{eq:parahug}) we see that a Hugoniot curve intersects $\mathcal C$ depending on whether $\mathcal {E}_{_{ss}}=(b_{_{1}}u_{_{0}}+a_{_{1}}-a_4)^{^{2}}+4(v_{_{0}}+a_{_{3}})(v_{_{0}}+a_{_{2}})$ is positive or negative: It intersects $\mathcal C$ in two points if $\mathcal {E}_{_{ss}}>0$ and does not intersect $\mathcal C$ if $\mathcal {E}_{_{ss}}<0$}.
+From the expression of\ \ $Y$\ \ in (\ref{eq:parahug}), we see that a Hugoniot curve intersects\ \ $\mathcal{C}$ depending on whether\ \ $\mathcal{E}_{_{ss}}=(b_{_{1}}u_{_{0}}+a_{_{1}}-a_{_{4}})^{^{2}}+4(v_{_{0}}+a_{_{3}})(v_{_{0}}+a_{_{2}})$\ \ is positive or negative: It intersects\ \ $\mathcal{C}$\ \ in two points if\ \ $\mathcal{E}_{_{ss}}>0$\ \ and does not intersect\ \ $\mathcal{C}$\ \ if\ \ $\mathcal{E}_{_{ss}}<0$.

-\begin{definition} { The curve $\mathcal {E}_{_{ss}}=0$ is called coincidence curve in the state space, it is an ellipse.
-Its interior is called elliptic region, and its exterior is called hyperbolic region}. \end{definition}
+\begin{definition} The curve\ \ $\mathcal{E}_{_{ss}}=0$\ \ is called \emph{coincidence curve} in the state space, it is an ellipse.
+Its interior is called \emph{elliptic region} and its exterior is called \emph{hyperbolic region}. \end{definition}

-{ As we shall see in Section \ref{subsec:raref}, there are no rarefaction curves through points of the elliptic region, and through every point of the hyperbolic region pass two transversal rarefaction curves.}
+As we shall see in Subsection \ref{subsec:raref}, there are no rarefaction curves through points of the elliptic region and through every point of the hyperbolic region pass two transversal rarefaction curves.

-Parametric equations for Hugoniot$'$ curves are obtained from equations (\ref{eq:parahug}) by interchanging $Y$ with $-Y$.
+Parametric equations for Hugoniot$'$ curves are obtained from equations (\ref{eq:parahug}) by interchanging\ \ $Y$\ \ with\ \ $-Y$.

-Substituting the second equation of (\ref{eq:parahug}) into equation (\ref{eq:speed}) we get the expression of the shock speed\ \ $s=s(u_{_{0}}, v_{_{0}},z)$\ \ along a Hugoniot curve.
+Substituting the second equation of (\ref{eq:parahug}) into equation (\ref{eq:speed}), we get the expression of the shock speed\ \ $s=s(u_{_{0}}, v_{_{0}},z)$\ \ along a Hugoniot curve.